tagomoris/remote_driver/README.md

 ## Warnings
 Now, you must take care limitations below.

+### Requirements
+'readline' module required.
+Then, on Windows environment, you cannot use flex_remote_api_shell....

 ### Importing modules
 Importing any modules of AppEngine SDK is allowed.
 But you can import your own modules that has same package name between local and appspot.